 The SSP2-4.5 scenario was used to represent the No-Action Alternatives for the cumulative impacts analysis.
-Table 5.4.2-3 and Figures 5.4.2-3 and 5.4.2-4 show the results for all combined alternatives.
+Table 5.4.2-3, Figure 5.4.2-3, and Figure 5.4.2-4 show the results for all combined alternatives.
 As Figure 5.4.2-3 and Figure 5.4.2-4 show, the action alternatives would reduce the projected increase in CO2 concentrations and temperature, but the reductions would be a small fraction of the total increase in CO2 concentrations and global mean surface temperature.
-The values range from 587.78 ppm under the No-Action Alternatives to 587.00 ppm under Alternatives PC6LT8 and HDPUV14.
-The values for Alternatives PC1LT3 and HDPUV4 and Alternatives PC2LT4 and HDPUV10 fall within this range.
+The values range from 587.78 ppm under the No-Action Alternatives to 586.89 ppm under Alternatives PC6LT8 and HDPUV14.
+The values for Alternatives PC2LT002 and HDPUV4 and Alternatives PC2LT002 and HDPUV108 fall within this range.
 For 2040 and 2060, the corresponding ranges are similar.
 Because CO2 concentrations are the key driver of all other climate effects, the small changes in CO2 lead to small differences in climate effects.
 Global CO2 emissions from all sources between 2027 to 2100 are projected to be 2,484,191 MMTCO2 under this scenario, which projects emissions to begin to decline around mid-century.
-The incremental impact of this rulemaking is expected to reduce global CO2 emissions between 0.01 (Alternatives PC1LT3 and HDPUV4) and 0.36 (Alternatives PC6LT8 and HDPUV14) percent by 2100.
-The values for Alternatives PC2LT4 and HDPUV10 fall within this range.
+The incremental impact of this rulemaking is expected to reduce global CO2 emissions between 0.01 percent (Alternatives PC2LT002 and HDPUV4) and 0.21 percent (Alternatives PC6LT8 and HDPUV14) by 2100.
+The values for Alternatives PC2LT002 and HDPUV108 fall within this range.